-The prisoner’s dilemma has gained importance in negotiation studies because it accurately mirrors real-life situations: although individuals more often choose conflict, there are greater rewards to be gained through cooperation than through attempts to maximise individual gains.
+Although individuals more often choose conflict, there are greater rewards to be gained through cooperation than through attempts to maximize individual gains.

 According to Kissinger, negotiation is “a process of combining conflicting positions into a common position, under a decision rule of unanimity”.